passcod/figleaf/README.md

 notable exception of the null byte (0x00) being disallowed in both.
 In practice, non-ascii keys are discouraged, and `UPPER_SNAKE_CASE` is conventional.

+(Technically, environment variables are a set of null-terminated byte strings, they're only key-value pairs in that this is how everything interprets them.
+Key and value are delimited by the first `=`, if present.
+Having no value or the empty string as a value is equivalent, and is generally interpreted as being unset, as there is no true way to unset a particular environment variable.)

 Environment variables may be written to by the process itself.
 Child processes and other processes (including root) cannot change a process's environment once that process has been created.
 Nevertheless, environment may be written to by